 - Does the school maintain, update, and repair its AT equipment regularly?

 - If something goes wrong, how quickly is it fixed?

-- Will the college order and pay for AT devices that I need that are not already available?
+- Will the college order and pay for AT devices that students need that are not already available?

-- Who can help me if I have a problem accessing school-related information and materials?
+- Who can help if there is a problem accessing school-related information and materials?

-Have your child refer to this checklist when investigating prospective universities.
-You and your child may want to think about these questions, too.
+Students can refer to this checklist when investigating prospective universities.
+Students may want to think about these questions, too.